IgorMitrofanov/IgorMitrofanov/README.md

-# 👋 Hi there, welcome to my GitHub profile!
+# 👋 Welcome to my GitHub profile!

 I am a physics engineer specializing in data analysis and machine learning with two years of experience in Python programming.
 My professional background includes working as a physicist at a nuclear research institute for three years and completing the Data Science specialist course at Yandex Practicum.
 Currently, I work as a data analyst at a satellite monitoring and transport control systems company, GK Escort, where I continue to expand my knowledge of algorithms and data structures.

+In addition to my professional experience, I am also the author of 14 scientific articles.

 My expertise includes working with the following technologies:
 - pandas 🐼